JoaquimXG/CM4025-Enterprise-Web/README.md

 4. Relative imports???
 5. CSRFTOKEN???
 Should ask whether they are likely to care about this in class

+### Tags

+TODO - Things that need to be done
+DRF - Things that could be taken from Django Rest Framework, likely look at DRF implementation for details

 ### Issues

 #### ModelController